LASzip/LASzip/design/specification.rst

 * number of returns compared to the number of returns of the previous point from the *same* scanner channel (same = 0 / different = 1)
 * return number compared to the return number of th previous point from the *same* scanner channel (same = 0 / plus one = 1 / minus one = 2 / other difference = 3)

-These 7 bits of information are combined into one symbol whose value ranges from 0 to 127 that we then compress with one of four (4) different contexts based on whether the directly previous point was a single return (0), or the first (1), the last (2) or the intermediate (3) return in case of multi-return.
+These 7 bits of information are combined into one symbol whose value ranges from 0 to 127 that we then compress with one of four (4) different contexts based on whether the *directly* previous point (no matter from which scanner channel) was a single return (0), or the first (1), the last (2) or the intermediate (3) return in case of multi-return.

-If the scanner channel is different we use one symbol whose value ranges from 0 to 2 to encode whether we need to add 1, 2, or 3 to the previous scanner channel to get (modulo 4) to the current scanner channel that we then compress using the previous scanner channel as one of four different contexts.
+If the **scanner channel is different** we use one symbol whose value ranges from 0 to 2 to encode whether we need to add 1, 2, or 3 to the previous scanner channel to get (modulo 4) to the current scanner channel that we then compress using the previous scanner channel as one of four different contexts.
 All following predictions are relative to the previous point from the *same* scanner channel.
-For each chunk the points of all four channels are initialized to the very first point per chunk that is stored raw.
+If that point does not yet exist then the previous point (from whichever other scanner channel) is used.
+For the very first point per chunk *that gets compressed* this is that one point that is stored raw at the beginning of every chunk.

-If the number of returns is different we use one symbol whose value ranges from 0 to 15 that we then compress it with the previous number of returns (of the same scanner channel) as one of sixteen contexts.
+If the **number of returns is different** we use one symbol whose value ranges from 0 to 15 that we then compress with the previous number of returns (from the same scanner channel) as one of sixteen contexts.

-If the return number is different we encode in in two possible ways depending on whether the GPS time stamp has changed:
+If the **return number is different** we encode in in two possible ways depending on whether the GPS time stamp has changed:
    - if the GPS time stamp *has not* changed we use one symbol whose value ranges from 0 to 12 to encode whether we need to add 2, 3, 4 ...
-12, 13 or 14 to the previous return number (of the same scanner channel) to get (modulo 16) to the current return number that we then compress using the previous return number (of the same scanner channel) as one of sixteen contexts.
+12, 13 or 14 to the previous return number (from the same scanner channel) to get (modulo 16) to the current return number that we then compress using the previous return number (from the same scanner channel) as one of sixteen contexts.
    - if the GPS time stamp *has* changed we use one symbol whose value ranges from 0 to 15 to encode the current return number that we then compress with the (already encoded) number of returns as one of sixteen contexts.

 Next we use the number of returns n and the return number r to to derive two numbers between 0 and 15 that are used for switching contexts later: a *return map m* and *a return level l*.